 During the early Civil War phase in Dublin was O/C of the anti-Treaty IRA in Moran’s Hotel.
 Arrested by Free State forces in August 1922 and interned in Tintown till 1923.
 Joined An Garda Síochána (No. 8241) on 05 August 1933 (One of Broy’s Harriers?).

 Personal Life: His widowed mother died in 1929.
 He married Julia Byrne on 12 October that year at Fairview Church.
 A Book Keeper of 100 Shelmartin Avenue.
-Died on 14 March 1977 aged 78 at St Mary’s Hospital, Phoenix Park.
+James Foley died on 14 March 1977 aged 78 at St Mary’s Hospital, Phoenix Park.
 A married Garda Detective, retired, late of 20 Croagh Patrick Road, Cabra.
-Buried in Glasnevin Cemetery plot SI205.5, St Patrick’s Section.
+He was buried in Glasnevin Cemetery plot SI205.5, St Patrick’s Section.